ORM Middleware for Multi-Tenancy

 @event.listens_for(Engine, "before_cursor_execute")

-def tenant_scoping_hook(conn, cursor, statement, parameters, context, executemany):
+def require_tenant(conn, cursor, statement, parameters, context, executemany):

 raise RuntimeError("Query rejected: missing tenant context")